TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

           SK.save(['chemical_potential','dc_imp','dc_energ'])                   # Save data in the hdf5 archive

 These basic steps are enough to set up the basic DMFT Loop.
-For a detailed description of the :class:`SumkDFT` routines, see the reference manual.
+For a detailed description of the :class:`SumkDFT <pytriqs.applications.dft.sumk_dft.SumkDFT>` routines, see the reference manual.

 After